2i2c-org/2i2c-org.github.io/content/blog/2022/strategic-update/index.md

 Moreover, they use nearly identical technical stacks: some combination of Jupyter infrastructure to manage cloud infrastructure and provide interactive computing environments, a Scientific Python or R-based stack for the libraries users access, and a collection of online services to facilitate collaboration and workflows.

+These services required a combination of **dev-ops and cloud engineering** skills to integrate the tools and manage the infrastructure, as well as **community guidance and teaching** to standardize and share workflows across a community.

+So why couldn't this model just be repeated across many other communities as well?

 ### However, running your own cloud infrastructure is a lot of work

-These initiatives demonstrated the potential of building community-centric cloud services on top of open source tools, but they were also unscalable to other communities.
+These initiatives demonstrate the potential of building community-centric cloud services on top of open source tools, but they were also unscalable to other communities.
 Observing these success stories also reveals a few more problems that we must resolve in order to make these services more generalizable and accessible to new communities:

 **Problem 4: Running your own cloud requires skills and resources that most organizations do not have**.
 In order to make the most of the cloud and to provide it as a resource reliable-enough for important workflows, it is important to have a knowledgeable team with best-practices in distributed cloud management.
 However, hiring engineers in this space is very difficult, and the team structure and culture needed for these services is often at-odds with the way universities are structured.

 **Problem 5: Contributing to open source communities requires dedicated time and skills**.
 When building services on top of open source tools, you will invariably need to improve the tools in order to fix bugs or to enhance your service.
 Doing this is very different from a contract with a traditional vendor, and requires building skills in how to communicate and interact with open source communities.
-For key open source infrastructure, it also requires an ongoing investment of time into open source community work that is hard for many institutions to justify.
+For key open source infrastructure, it also requires an ongoing investment of time into upstream community work that is hard for many institutions to justify.

 **Problem 6: When institutions run their own clouds, they tend to re-invent institution-centric anti-patterns.** For example, an institution might expose a cloud-based service but make it available only to individuals with an institutional account.
 They might staff it with an under-resourced team (or just a single person).
 They might make small decisions that differ from institution to institution.
 All of this limits the effectiveness of the cloud for facilitating collaboration and sharing within communities of practice.

 Finally, while vendor-specific cloud services often come with a lot of training material, self-managed cloud services require institutions to build their own practices and guidance for how to use the infrastructure.
 This results in another major problem:

 **Problem 7: Communities need assistance in understanding what is possible with cloud-native workflows, and adapting these workflows to their domains.** There is enormous value in integrating tools together and exposing them as a highly-accessible managed service via the cloud.
-However, most communities of practice are still new to cloud-native workflows, and they need considerable guidance to get started an begin sharing their practices within a community.
+However, most communities of practice are still new to cloud-native workflows, and they need considerable guidance to begin sharing their practices within a community.

 These are several major problems that we must overcome in order to make cloud infrastructure more accessible and useful to research and education communities while living up to our values of community agency and open workflows.